kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda7-bpmn.md

     @Component
     class SimpleProcessEngineConfigurator : ProcessEngineConfigurator {

-        fun setup(engine: ProcessEngine) {
+        override fun prepare(configuration: ProcessEngineConfiguration) {

         }

+        override fun setup(engine: ProcessEngine) {

         }
+    }
     ```

 ## Plugins { #plugins }

-You can register arbitrary [Plugin](https://docs.camunda.org/manual/7.21/user-guide/process-engine/process-engine-plugins/) by providing them as components in a dependency container.
+You can register arbitrary [`ProcessEnginePlugin`](https://docs.camunda.org/manual/7.21/user-guide/process-engine/process-engine-plugins/) by providing them as components in the Kora dependency container.
+The module passes all such components to the engine configuration when creating `ProcessEngine`.